vaidashi/career-development-curriculum/module_two/professional_storytelling_ii.md

 * **Who are you?** *(as a developer, a teammate, a worker, a career changer)*
 * **Why are you here?** *(Why software development?
 Why now?
 Consider both your background but also what drives you to be in this field)*
 * **What's next?** *(Where do you see yourself going in this career?)*

+**Review as whole group:** What elements make a compelling story?

+Examples: something's at stake, relatable protagonist, overcoming obstacles, turning points, a satisfying ending.

 Your story is one of **transition.** These stories are inherently interesting as they have all the elements of a classic story, and most importantly, they have the important elements of change, conflict, and tension around the transition.
 Where are you going?
 What will happen next?
 It's so exciting for the listener!
 But it also depends on how you tell that story.
 Let's look at some examples...